 Click the ‘Geometries’ tab in the rheometer instrument control software.

-Clean the cone with the desired geometry, the 40 mm diameter, 1◦ 0’ 11’’ cone, and Peltier plate with isopropanol (see Table 1, Table of Materials, Figure 1, and Figure 2).
+Clean the cone with the desired geometry, (40 mm diameter, 1◦ 0’ 11’’ cone) and Peltier plate with isopropanol (see Table 1, Table of Materials, Figure 1, and Figure 2).

 NOTE: The Peltier Plate comes installed on the rheometer; it can be cleaned with isopropanol while it is directly fixed to the rheometer.